Schedules a coroutine for evaluation.

 Remove a single coroutine from the schedule.

-handler.
-If you want logic in the finally
+its finally handler.
+If you want logic in the finally handler to run

 Coroutine to remove from schedule